TUM-Dev/NavigaTUM/webclient/README.md

-# Navigatum Webclient
+# NavigaTUM Webclient
-This repository contains the JavaScript based webclient for Navigatum.
+This repository contains the JavaScript based webclient for NavigaTUM.

 ## Getting started